Vincent-Therrien/gpu-arena/vulkan/readme.md

 # Vulkan

-Vulkan is an API designed for computer graphics, but it also supports general-purpose computing through computing shaders.
+Vulkan is an API designed for computer graphics, but it also supports general-purpose computing through compute shaders.
 Vulkan uses SPIR-V as its shading language, which is not intended to be human-readable.
 You can write the shaders in a human readable language, like GLSL and HLSL, and compile it to SPIR-V before feeding it to Vulkan.
 This project uses GLSL and the compiler `glslangValidator`.